Please note this is only for waste paint & art supplies from UCLA affiliated locations. For Household waste, please go to LA City Sanitation website.

 - Completely dry painting instruments, tarps and other items

-- Completely empty aerosol cans
+- Completely empty aerosol cans (puncture and deface)

-- Completely empty and dry paint cans
+- Completely empty and dry latex paint cans

 - Completely empty paint thinner or solvent containers less than five (5) gallons